fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Image widget could also have a ByteString version
   - Can _wiChildren be removed from Widget and only be kept in Container?
   - Further textField improvements
     - Handle mouse selection